Glossary of estate planning terms

 What is a Grant of Probate or Representation

-A Grant of Probate or Representation is the formal court document issued by the Probate Service that allows executors or administrators to close accounts, collect the assets of an estate and pay them out to the beneficiaries.
+A Grant of Probate or Representation is the formal court document issued by the Probate Registry that allows executors or administrators to close accounts, collect the assets of an estate and pay them out to the beneficiaries.
 In Scotland, the Grant of Representation is called a Confirmation.
 Where a Will is left, the Grant of Representation will be a Grant of Probate issued to the executor/s named in the Will.
 Where no Will is left, it will be Letters of Administration.

 Who is the personal representative?

 This is the general term for an executor or administrator.
 The personal representative is responsible for administering the estate, which means they need to collect all the assets and pay all bills and debts that need to be paid.
 Depending on how much money and assets the person who died had, the personal representative may need to apply for a Grant of Representation – if so, then no accounts can be closed until they have this document.
-The person legally responsible for dealing with the estate of a person who has died, also referred to as an Executor or an Administrator.
+The person legally responsible for dealing with the estate of a person who has died is also referred to as an Executor or an Administrator.

 What does administrator mean?